omeka/omeka-s-enduser/docs/content/media.md

 # Media

+Omeka S accepts most files and file types, and can be customized to accept or reject file types of your choice.
+You may wish to format your multimedia files according to what can best be embedded and streamed in modern browsers; see the [Media file types section at the end of this page](#media-file-types).
+If you are having difficulty or are seeing file-validation errors, you can adjust the accepted file types and extensions in the [Allowed media and files options of the Security Settings](../admin/settings.md#security).

-Media are only created by adding them to an Item.
-Media cannot exist independently.
+Media are only created by adding them to an item; media cannot exist independently.
+If you wish to upload files unattached to items, see the [Assets page](../admin/assets.md).

 To view the media associated with an item, click on the media’s name in the right-hand sidebar on the item view page.

-To view all media in the installation, navigate to the Items browse first.
-The media browse will appear below Items in the left-hand navigation.
+To view all media in the installation, navigate to the **Items** tab first.
+The **Media** tab will appear below Items in the left-hand navigation.

 ## View media
 To browse media, first click on Items in the left-hand navigation.
 In that sidebar, an option for Media browse will appear under the Item button (you may have to click on the triangle to expand the menu below Items).